its-sanskriti/stock/.github/PULL_REQUEST_TEMPLATE.md

 provide screenshots if applicable, demo video for easy to understand(optional)

+#### what are the files you have changed

+- Eg: app.py, stocklist.py etc..

 #### How Has This Been Tested?

 **Describe your testing process.**